-GSCC offers the institutional TOEFL (ITP), which is given three times every year, at the close of each semester and the final summer term.
-Any student interested in taking the institutional TOEFL or wanting more information about this test should visit the International Programs Office (106 Naylor Hall, Wallace Drive Campus) or telephone 256.549.8438.
+The College offers the institutional TOEFL (ITP) test as a way to determine English language proficiency specifically for non-native English speakers.
+The TOEFL (ITP) test is given three times per year at the close of each semester.
+Any student interested in taking the institutional TOEFL or wanting more information should visit the International Programs Office located at 108 Naylor Hall or telephone 256.549.8438.

-Gadsden State is also testing center for the IBT (Internet-Based TOEFL).
-Other than the College, the nearest International TOEFL (IBT) testing centers are located in Birmingham, Alabama; Tuscaloosa, Alabama; Decatur, Alabama; and Atlanta, Georgia.
-Students must make an appointment to take the IBT by visiting the website www.ets.org/toefl.
-Appointments cannot be made through Gadsden State.
+Gadsden State is also a testing center for the iBT (Internet-Based TOEFL).
+Additional TOEFL (iBT) testing centers are located in Birmingham, AL; Tuscaloosa, AL; Decatur, AL; and Atlanta, GA.
+Students must make an appointment to take the iBT by visiting the website www.ets.org/toefl.
+Appointments for the iBT cannot be made through Gadsden State.